Management entrenchment

-Management entrenchment is a industry-sociological phenomenon wherein the subordinate management of a company, franchise, or branch binds the efficiency, function, and knowledge of their workplace with their own person, rendering them irreplacable without incurring significant damage to the company as a whole.
+Management entrenchment is a industry-sociological phenomenon wherein the subordinate management of a company, franchise, or branch binds the efficiency, function, and knowledge of their workplace with their own person, rendering them irreplaceable without incurring significant damage to the company as a whole.
 This phenomenon complicates the process by which a manager's superior can intervene with management, despite the presence or lack of protest.

 Management is a type of labor with a special role of coordinating the activities of inputs and carrying out the contracts agreed among inputs, all of which can be characterized as "decision making".
 Managers usually face disciplinary forces by making themselves irreplaceable in a way that the company would lose without them.
 A manager has an incentive to invest the firm's resources in assets whose value is higher under him than under the best alternative manager, even when such investments are not value-maximizing.